eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 ## The Gibbard-Satterthwaite Theorem

-> **Theorem 1 (Gibbard-Satterthwaite):** Suppose that we have a ranked voting system, where voters must strictly rank candidates without ties, which respects citizen sovereignty and is strategyproof.
+> **Theorem:** (Gibbard-Satterthwaite) Suppose that we have a ranked voting system, where voters must strictly rank candidates without ties, which respects citizen sovereignty and is strategyproof.
 Then it must be a dictatorship.

 **Proof:** We will show that there must exist a dictating set, and thus by Lemma \ref{dictator} there must be a dictator.

 Trivially, we can see that a dictatorship does indeed satisfy both requirements.

-By lemma 1, the voting system must satisfy Pareto efficiency, so the set of all voters $S$ is a dictating set.
-By lemma \ref{dictator}, $S$ contains a dictator.
-QED.
+By Lemma 1, the voting system must satisfy Pareto efficiency, so the set of all voters $S$ is a dictating set.
+By Lemma \ref{dictator}, $S$ contains a dictator. **QED**.

 ## Conclusion